Electronic Fund Transfers

 you may not exceed $500.00 in transactions per day

-You may terminate the Electronic Fund Transfers agreement by written notice to us.
-We may terminate the Electronic Fund Transfers agreement by written notice to you.
+You may terminate the electronic fund transfer agreement by written notice to us.
+We may terminate the electronic fund transfer agreement by written notice to you.

 We do not charge for direct deposits to any type of consumer account.
 When you use an ATM not owned by us, you may be charged a fee by the ATM operator, or network used.
+You may also be charged a fee for a balance inquiry even if you do not complete a fund transfer.
 Except as indicated elsewhere, we do not charge for these electronic fund transfers.

-Foreign Currency Conversion - When you use your card at a merchant or ATM that settles in currency other than US dollars, the charge will be converted into the US dollar amount.
+Foreign Currency Conversion - When you use your First Minnetonka City Bank Visa® Debit card at a merchant or ATM that settles in currency other than US dollars, the charge will be converted into the US dollar amount.
 The currency conversion rate used to determine the transaction amount in US dollars is either:

 Plus a 1% adjustment charged by Visa and MasterCard.